Trump fumes as protesters stake out festive zone in Seattle

 The “Capitol Hill Autonomous Zone” sprung up after police on Monday removed barricades near the East Precinct and basically abandoned the structure after officers used tear gas, pepper spray and flash bangs over the weekend to disperse demonstrators they said were assaulting them with projectiles.

-The president has sparred with the liberal Northwest Democrats before, especially Inslee, who previously sought his party’s presidential nomination.
+The president has sparred before with Inslee and Durkan — both liberal Democrats.
+Inslee previously sought his party’s presidential nomination.

 The zone set up by protesters stretches across several blocks on Capitol Hill, where dozens of people show up to listen to speakers calling for police reform, racial justice and compensation for Native groups on whose land the city of Seattle was founded.